Final Exam Policy

 - In the case of two conflicting evening exams (inside or outside the 6-7 p.m. period), the larger class has priority.

 - In the case of an evening exam conflicting with a regularly scheduled class, the class has priority over the exam.

 Regular exams shall not be given on Friday evenings, nor on Saturday or Sunday.

 Winter Carnival Week

-That hour examinations shall not be given during that portion of Winter Carnival week beginning at 6 P.M.
-Tuesday and ending at termination of classes on Thursday.
+That hour examinations shall not be given during that portion of Winter Carnival week beginning at 6 p.m.
+Tuesday.
 An hour examination is taken to be any major examination comprising a significant portion of a student’s overall grade and which would require major preparation.